You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 Instead of doing the exact same thing you did before, identify the things that move the needle, and cut unnecessary activities.

 Take some time to put together a battle plan.
-As a veteran who wants the war to be over, you have to do things differently from some of your peers who are panicking and doing whatever comes to them (no plan), or doing whatever their bar program tells them to (though any plan is better than no plan).
+As a veteran who wants the war to be over, you have to do things differently from some of your peers who are panicking and doing whatever comes to them (no plan) or doing whatever their bar program tells them to (though any plan is better than no plan).

 Be DECISIVE and DELIBERATE.
 Like something?
 Get it, and USE what you have on hand.
 Don’t like something?
 Stop doing it.
-There’s a balance between too little and too much.

 I also allude to unnecessary activities in this workshop recording (starts at this linked timestamp at 16:57).
 I also exhaustively list suggestions and example questions to ask yourself to determine what these unnecessary activities for you are, in Chapter 4 of the Big Playbook in Passer’s Playbook.